What is Overtime? How should I think about it?

 (If instead you're looking to block kids from using their devices entirely, check out changing today's limits, which allows you to "pause the internet".)

 This really depends on your kid and your family.
-If you know your kid will blow past their screen time limits nearly every time, they're probably not ready for Overtime – so choose "never allow".
+If you know your kid will blow past their screen time limits nearly every time, they're probably not ready for Overtime – so choose never allow.

-How should I communicate disallowing overtime to my kids?
+How should I communicate about disallowing Overtime to my kids?

 It's best if this doesn't come as a surprise to kids, but is rather messaged in advance to set expectations.
 For instance, you might do something like this: